hargoniX/master/thesis/thesis.typ

 matchers and casesOn constructs.
 This special casing is necessary because they use a kind of dependently typed polymorphism that is out of scope for the general translation.
 Fortunately, these constants are almost always used in a way where they can be monomorphized easily on the fly.
-Hence, they are already eliminated in this step, so the monomorphization does not have to deal with them later on.
+Hence, they are already eliminated in this step, so the monomorphization does not have to deal with them.

 The last step before producing the Nunchaku problem is the monomorphization.
 Like the dependent type elimination, it is slightly generalized from its theoretical description in @sect_trans_poly.